hr21don/Random-Quotes-Machine-ReactJS/README.md

 export default App;
 ```

-For this project we will import useState from react alongside creating an array of objects to store the 'quote' and 'author' field from the [Type.Fit/API](https://type.fit/api/quotes).
-Then we will build a function to generate a quote at random so that we have access to them.
+For this project we'll import useState from react to define the initialState of the app and then create an array of objects to store the data from the [Type.Fit/API](https://type.fit/api/quotes).
+Then we'll build a function to generate a quote at random so that we have access to them.
 Note that we have three buttons.
 One for generating a quote and two for sharing the quote on Twitter and Tumblr.

 ```
 //Quotes Credit: https://type.fit/api/quotes